oculos/oculos.github.io/_posts/2020-11-23-Setuo\ Linux\ Image\ for\ Horizon\ Instant\ Clones\ with\ Active\ Directory.markdown

 VMWare has provided some documentation on how to configure Linux machines for those pools of instant clones, and arguably the most challenging part is the integration with Active Directory.
 Most of the documentation is linked on one document called [Integrating Linux with Active Directory](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-D8E3A4AA-83E9-46A4-8BBA-824027146E93.html#GUID-D8E3A4AA-83E9-46A4-8BBA-824027146E93).
 However, I've found that the documentation provided by VMWare can be a bit outdated or incomplete.

-One example: On [this document](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-986977D4-87CE-459C-BC2A-55C0B6EA09AC.html), VMWare doesn't mention that the clones need to rejoin the domain when created, though on a [document describe the procedure for RHEL](https://docs.vmware.com/en/VMware-Horizon-7/7.7/linux-desktops-setup/GUID-EA063015-63BB-44AE-BF66-D3ED2F1ABFF0.html) this is mentioned.
+One example: On [this document](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-986977D4-87CE-459C-BC2A-55C0B6EA09AC.html), VMware doesn't mention that the clones need to rejoin the domain when created, though on a [document describe the procedure for RHEL](https://docs.vmware.com/en/VMware-Horizon-7/7.7/linux-desktops-setup/GUID-EA063015-63BB-44AE-BF66-D3ED2F1ABFF0.html) this is mentioned.

-Another problem is that VMWware skips the simplest of the situations, which is that AD can simply be joined by configurind SSSD correctly using ad as id_provider, auth_provider and access_provider, and not necessarily having to use [Winbind](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-524AE8EE-1084-4F1B-A6B0-553DABA06087.html), [Samba](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-986977D4-87CE-459C-BC2A-55C0B6EA09AC.html), [OpenLDAP](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-1E715FE3-0C00-45FC-B395-05D12E5D9E1A.html) or [LDAP authentication](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-1E715FE3-0C00-45FC-B395-05D12E5D9E1A.html) to achieve this.
+Another problem is that VMware skips the simplest of the situations, which is that AD can simply be joined by configurind SSSD correctly using ad as id_provider, auth_provider and access_provider, and not necessarily having to use [Winbind](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-524AE8EE-1084-4F1B-A6B0-553DABA06087.html), [Samba](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-986977D4-87CE-459C-BC2A-55C0B6EA09AC.html), [OpenLDAP](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-1E715FE3-0C00-45FC-B395-05D12E5D9E1A.html) or [LDAP authentication](https://docs.vmware.com/en/VMware-Horizon-7/7.8/linux-desktops-setup/GUID-1E715FE3-0C00-45FC-B395-05D12E5D9E1A.html) to achieve this.

 This document attempts to supplement the information found elsewhere on how to properly configure a Linux OS image for deployment of an instant clones-pool.
 I used RHEL 8 here, but most of the things I mention can be used on other distros, though RHEL 8 is supported officially by Horizon 2006.